nanoxd/bootstrap/readme.md

 ### Brew

 [homebrew-bundle](https://github.com/Homebrew/homebrew-bundle) is a bundler for your `brew` dependencies.
-Installing it is as simple as `brew tap Homebrew/bundle`.
+Installing it is can be done via `brew tap Homebrew/bundle`.

 ```sh
 # Creates your Brewfile